Driving on a Suspended License in Iowa

 Criminal charges for operating a vehicle on a suspended or revoked license.

-By , Attorney · University of San Francisco School of Law
+By , Attorney George Mason University Law School

 Like all states, Iowa will suspend or revoke its residents' driving privileges for various traffic violations, criminal convictions, and other issues.
 In general, suspension means the state temporarily withdraws your privilege to drive.
 Revocation normally means the termination of driving privileges.
-Whether your license is suspended or revoked, you can be charged with a crime if you drive when your license is not valid.
+Whether your license is suspended or revoked, you can be charged with a crime if you drive when your license isn't valid.

 Reasons for Suspension

-You may face license suspension if you:
+You might face license suspension if you:

 • are deemed a habitually reckless or negligent driver